 Since scientists and researchers discovered asbestos was harmful to human health, organizations have begun taking action against the mineral.
 The Environmental Protection Agency (EPA) is the primary agency pushing and enforcing the laws put in place.
 They even take responsibility for cleaning up contaminated sites.

 In 1970, the Clean Air Act (CAA) was passed.
 It required the EPA to develop and enforce regulations put in place to protect public health.
 Next, there was a ban on asbestos used in insulation and spray-applied surfacing.

 Between 1970 and today, more laws were passed against the distribution and use of asbestos.
-In 2018, the most recent set of rules was passed called the National Emissions Standards for Hazardous Air Pollutants (NESHAP).
-It was developed by the EPA under the Clean Air Act and is the nation’s stationary source standard for how to properly handle asbestos removal, demolition, renovation, and construction.
+In 2018, the most recent set of rules was passed, called the National Emissions Standards for Hazardous Air Pollutants (NESHAP).
+The EPA developed it under the Clean Air Act and is the nation’s stationary source standard for properly handling asbestos removal, demolition, renovation, and construction.
 These rules keep business owners, contractors, and managers accountable for keeping their employees and residents safe from exposure.